Join the practice

 Registration

-All new patients are offered a health check with a member of the healthcare team to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.
+All new patients are offered a New patient medication review with the Clinical Pharmacist to ensure that we have an accurate note of any repeat medication you may be taking.

 Your Named GP